asmaamirkhan/DeepLearningNotes/6-NNConcepts/4-PracticalAspects.md

 > We check the performance of the following solutions on dev set

 1. Do we have high bias?
-If yes, it is a trainig problem, you may:
+If yes, it is a trainig problem, we may:
    * Try bigger network
    * Train longer
+   * Try better optimization algorithm
    * Try another NN architecture

 > We can say that it is a structural problem 🤔

 2. Do we have high variance?
-If yes, it is a dev set performance problem, you may:
+If yes, it is a dev set performance problem, we may:
    * Get more data
    * Do regularization
+     * L2, dropout, data augmentation

 > We can say that maybe it is data or algorithmic problem 🤔